 - Elite dart blaster, missile launcher stock, and missile included.

 - Also comes with missile launcher stock and instructions.

 Includes All Necessary Things with Easy Assembly Instructions

 All components of Tri-Strike are separately included inside the box.
 So that you can very well have a look at its modular design and feel.
 You get quite a few things inside along with the main blaster.
 There’s a 10-shot magazine and a mega-dart extension included.
 Also, you get 10 elite darts, 4 mega darts, and one missile with the missile launcher.

 Keep in Mind – The 10-shot magazine is for standard darts from NERF.
 While for using four Mega darts you need the 4-shot extension included.

 Assembling is simple.
-You fit bolt into the gun, slap loaded magazine, attaching other parts and it should be reading for shooting.
+You fit bolt into the gun, slap loaded magazine, attach other parts and it should be reading for shooting.
 Proper alignment is necessary when you fix the pump-action attachment for shooting Mega darts.

-Overall – Well provided stuff inside the main box and simple to follow assembly system.
+Overall – Well-provided stuff inside the main box and simple-to-follow assembly system.